brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 #### VisiData

+ * [Ｘ] Reported errors installing VisiData via `git` cloning and via `pip` on Debian.
+(20170523) On the possibility that the problem is due to my Debian installation, am considering trying an Ubuntu/Python3.4 Vagrant container on my Mac.
+(Later:) Vagrant now has trouble working with VirtualBox, so that option was not possible.
+However, I tried using an Ubuntu installation on a remote server and on Mac OS 10.9.5 itself.
+Neither the version cloned from Git (`develop` or `stable` branches) or the version installed by `pip` worked.
+Finally, only the `testpypi` version (`pip install -i https://testpypi.python.org/pypi visidata`) worked correctly.
  * [Ｘ] Get Chinese data suitable for use by VisiData.
 (20170522-23).
  * [Ｘ] Issue posted to VisiData GitHub account about the low visibility of `curses.BLUE`.
 (20170521)

 #### Environment

+ * [Ｘ] Install `reportbug` and report the `xorg` issue.
+(20170523) Done — had to use `-y` option on installation, because `crosh` terminal window suddenly would not accept `CR` to confirm apt installation.
  * [Ｘ] Documented Maté problem, showing that it is the upgrading of `xorg` and `xserver-xorg` from v.
 7.7+18 to v.
 7.7+19 that causes an error when looking for `/dev/tty0`.
 (20170522) Learned about using `sudo apt list --upgradable` and then `sudo apt --only-upgrade install <package>` for selective Debian upgrades.

 #### EMACS

  * [Ｘ] Retrieve old EMACS notes and find recommended EMACS intro.
 (20170522)

+#### Jobs

+ * [Ｘ] Lunch conversation with TwoSigma technical writer.
+(20170523) Relatively more technical contracting position may be available right now; will hear back.
+Discussed some ethical issues with RMKA.

 ---